Team-Cri-Pineapple/TODO-finish-the-game/README.md

 # GDevelop-game-jam
-arthuroe best girl
+arthuroe best girl (to be proven)

-ahnf gud idiot
+ahnf gud idiot (need tests)

+Oxey405 is the best (validated by himself)